puppetlabs/puppet-docs/source/pe/2.0/orchestration_overview.markdown

-configuration run on all nodes in the population, but sets an upper limit on the number of nodes that are performing their run at any given time, thus mitigating the network load and resource demands on the Puppet Master.
+configuration run on all nodes in the population, but sets an upper limit on the number of nodes that are performing their run at any given time, thus mitigating the network load and resource demands on the puppet master.
 This example performs a configuration run on all nodes, but only one node at a time:

     peadmin@puppetmaster:~$ mco puppetd runall 1